Oregonians need treatment. Let's save lives.

 Initiative Petition 44

 This ballot measure doesn’t legalize any drugs.
-Rather, it removes criminal penalties for small amounts of personal possession of drugs and directs people to drug treatment and recovery services.
+Rather, it removes criminal penalties for small amounts of personal possession of drugs and connects people with drug treatment and recovery services.
+Using funds from Oregon’s existing marijuana tax, IP 44 will greatly expand access to drug treatment and recovery services throughout the state.
+Anyone who wants treatment will be able to get it, not just those who have the funds or “right” insurance plan.

 Let’s save lives, not ruin them